Charles

 Charles is an experienced criminal law barrister who is regularly instructed to prosecute and defend in multi-handed murder and attempted murder cases as well as in complex fraud, drug conspiracy and computer hacking cases.

-Recent instructions include the defence of a high-profile murder at Wolverhampton Crown Court (an asylum seeker accused of murdering an employee at his hotel) (trial in October 2025), and the defence of a youth in a multi-handed attempted murder in St Albans Crown Court (trial in April 2026).
+Recent instructions include the defence of a high-profile murder, trial in October 2025 at Wolverhampton Crown Court (an asylum seeker accused of murdering an employee at the hotel he was housed in), and the defence of a youth in a multi-handed attempted murder in St Albans Crown Court (trial in July 2026).
 Charles is a Level 4 Advocate on the CPS Advocates’ Panel.

 Charles believes in innovation and practices through his Limited Company, Charles Crinion Limited which is registered in England and Wales under registration number 11576500 and which is a member of Chambers.
 His entity is licensed and regulated by the Bar Standards Board to provide advocacy services.